d-beck/shopify-partner-agreement/shopify-partner-terms.md

 **“Shopify Trademarks”** means the trademarks, logos, service marks and trade names of Shopify Inc. and any Shopify Related Entities, whether registered or unregistered, including but not limited to the word mark SHOPIFY and the **“S”** and shopping bag design.

-**“Shopify Theme Store”** means the Shopify website where Merchants can select and install Themes on their Merchant Store, available at: [themes.shopify.com](https://themes.shopify.com/).
+**“Shopify Theme Store”** means the Shopify website where Merchants can select and install Themes on their Merchant Store, available at: [themes.shopify.com](https://themes.shopify.com).

-**“Taxes”** means all taxes, federal, provincial, state, local or other governmental sales, value added, goods and services, harmonized or other taxes, fees or charges now in force or enacted in the future.
+**“Taxes”** means all federal, provincial, state, local or other governmental sales, value added, goods and services, harmonized or other taxes, fees or charges now in force or enacted in the future.

 **“Theme”** means the templates for website layout and design that Merchants may install, use and customize for their Merchant Store.

+**“Unsupported Region”** means a region where Shopify is unable to operate due to local legal and regulatory requirements, commercial partnerships, and/or other pertinent factors.
+Shopify does not support transactions that involve these regions or persons located in or resident in or items originating from or destined for these regions.
+A list of Unsupported Regions can be found [here](https://help.shopify.com/en/manual/your-account/legal/unsupported-countries-and-regions).

 **“Websites”** means any websites that are owned, operated or managed by a Partner and that relate to Partner’s activities pursuant to this Agreement.